 The research team notes that a randomized study in which pembrolizumab used as first- and second-line metastatic esophageal cancer.

 Dr. Benjamin A. Weinberg of the Center for the integrated treatment of cancer Lombardi at Georgetown University, Washington, DC, said the results "support at least attempt to apply pembrolizumaba in refractory progressive esophageal cancer.
 The frequency of responses is very low (9.9%) , but it is still clinically significant conditions in the third line (usually you get fewer responses at each subsequent line therapy).
-Furthermore, 20.7% of patients had stable disease with 30.6% of control levels. "
+Furthermore, 20.7% of patients had stable disease with 30.6% of the control level. "

 However, he noted that the average response time was 4.1 months and the median duration of treatment was only 2.0 months, which means that patients either progressed rapidly, or need some time to get an objective answer.